linode/docs/docs/networking/dns/dns-manager.md

 ### The DNS Manager Page

 Ready to add or edit DNS records?
 Log in to the [Linode Manager](https://manager.linode.com) and click the **DNS Manager** tab.
 The Domain Manager contains all of the DNS records for your Linode's domain names.
-When you open the DNS Manager, you'll see the webpage like the one below:
+When you open the DNS Manager, you'll see a webpage like the one below:

 [![1.
 All of the domain zones are listed in the Domain Zone column.
 2. The "Import a zone" link lets you import zone files.
 3. The "Clone an existing zone" link lets you duplicate another zone you already have set up in the Linode Manager.
 4. The "Add a domain zone" link lets you create a new zone file for a domain.
 5. In the Options column for each domain, you have the following links: "Edit," "Remove," "Check," and "Zone file."](/docs/assets/1112-dns1-2.png)](/docs/assets/1112-dns1-2.png)